rebsviana/my-music-coffee/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It's an API that allows it's users to search his favorites artists and music and save them into a personal playlist.
+It's an API that allows users to search for his favorites artists and musics and save them into a personal playlist.

 <br>
 <br>